DeepActsNet: Spatial and Motion features from Face, Hands, and Body Combined with Convolutional and Graph Networks for Improved Action Recognition: Related Work

 where $K_v$ denotes the kernel size of the spatial dimension, $A_k$ is the adjacency matrix. $W_{k}$ is the $C_{out}\times C_{in}\times 1 \times 1$ weight vector of the $1\times 1$ convolution operation. $\circ$ represents the dot product.
 The term $M_{k}\in \mathbb{R}^{N\times N}$ represents a learnable mask to increase the effectiveness of the convolution as used in \cite{yan2018spatial}.
-After the last convolution layer, a global average pooling operation is performed followed by a linear layer $fc$ which produces probabilistic distributions with respect to the target classes.
+There are 10 GCN blocks in the graph branch.
+The output from the last GCN block is average pooled along both the temporal and joint dimensions resulting in a $256\times1-$dimensional tensor which is fed into a linear layer $fc$ to learn probabilistic distributions of the features with respect to the target classes.
+Each GCN block is composed of a set of four $3\times3$ convolution layers with Batch Normalization, ReLU, and a dropout as shown in Fig. \ref{fig_network}.
+Note that the input to our GCN is always $C\times T\times N_{j}\times N_{p}$-dimensional graphical representation for each modality, where the data from multiple persons are concatenated along the $N_{p}$ dimensions.
+For single person cases, the respective dimensions are filled with zeros.